AguaClara/Textbook/Flocculation/Floc_Model.rst

 In Figure \ref{1fig:ViscDataFit} the data show increasing performance (i.e., :math:`pC^*`) with increasing values of composite parameter.
 At the highest values, however, a marked decrease begins.
 For these graphs, the model fits were done for all points where increasing performance was seen, because the model does not currently include a mechanism for the decreasing performance.
 The values for :math:`k` were determined by the Levenberg-Marquardt algorithm, and the value for the viscous model was 0.030, while the :math:`k` value for the inertial model was 0.031.
 In Figure \ref{1fig:InertDataFit}, it can be seen that for lower values of the composite parameter, the AguaClara inertial flocculation model fits the data better, while in Figure \ref{1fig:ViscDataFit} the AguaClara viscous flocculation model can be seen to better fit the performance at higher coagulant doses.
 The :math:`R^2` value for the viscous fit is 0.958, while the :math:`R^2` value for the inertial fit is 0.954.
 Likewise, the sum of squared errors for the viscous fit is 0.228 (mean error of 0.128), while that for the inertial fit is 0.252 (mean error of 0.134).
 Thus, the two models give similarly good fits of the data, but the viscous fit is slightly better at predicting :math:`pC^*`.

 From the values given previously, the ratio :math:`\frac{\overline{\Lambda}_0}{\overline{\eta}}` can be calculated for the experimental conditions.
 Equation :eq:`Ld` can be used to compute (:math:`\overline{\Lambda}_0`).
-For these experiments, :math:`\overline{d}_P` is taken to be the average diameter of kaolinite clay particles, found by \citet{wei_coagulation_2015} and \citet{sun_characterization_2015} to be 7 :math:`\mum`.
-The concentration can be converted from NTU to the necessary mass/volume (mg/L) unit by using as a proportion the measurement reported by \citet{wei_coagulation_2015} of 68 NTU for 100 mg/L of kaolinite clay.
+For these experiments, :math:`\overline{d}_P` is taken to be the average diameter of kaolinite clay particles, found by \:cite:`Floc_Module-wei_coagulation_2015` and \:cite:`Floc_Module-sun_characterization_2015` to be 7 :math:`\mum`.
+The concentration can be converted from NTU to the necessary mass/volume (mg/L) unit by using as a proportion the measurement reported by \:cite:`Floc_Module-wei_coagulation_2015` of 68 NTU for 100 mg/L of kaolinite clay.
 Last, the density was assumed to be 2.65 g/:math:`cm^3` for kaolinite.

 The Kolmogorov microscale for the experimental conditions can be calculated using Equation :eq:`Kolm`.
 The mean kinematic viscosity of water for these experiments was 0.95 :math:`\mathrm{mm^2/s}`, which is calculated from the mean water temperature for the experiments of 22.3:math:`^\circ`C. The mean value of energy dissipation rate, :math:`\overline{\varepsilon}`, can be calculated from Equation :eq:`EDR`.
 Using the procedure described above, the initial mean separation distance between primary particles (:math:`\overline{\Lambda}_0`) in the above experiments was 71 :math:`\mu m`.
 The Kolmogorov microscale was 79.5 :math:`\mu m`, and 645 NTU would be the turbidity expected for separation distances matching the Kolmogorov microscale.
 The above calculations give a ratio of 0.89 for :math:`\frac{\overline{\Lambda}_0}{\overline{\eta}}`, which is less than 1, as intended.

-For flocculation in laminar flows, data were used from the work of \citet{swetland_flocculation-sedimentation_2014}.
-Figure \ref{1fig:Karen} shows Equation :eq:`pClam` fit to results for a capture velocity of 0.12 mm/s at two hydraulic residence times, five influent turbidity values and a range of coagulant doses. \citet{swetland_flocculation-sedimentation_2014} showed that the projected x-axis intercept of the linear region of the data (with a log-log slope of 1 according to her plotting of the data) was proportional to the capture velocity used for sedimentation.
+For flocculation in laminar flows, data were used from the work of \:cite:`Floc_Module-swetland_flocculation-sedimentation_2014`.
+Figure \ref{1fig:Karen} shows Equation :eq:`pClam` fit to results for a capture velocity of 0.12 mm/s at two hydraulic residence times, five influent turbidity values and a range of coagulant doses. \:cite:`Floc_Module-swetland_flocculation-sedimentation_2014` showed that the projected x-axis intercept of the linear region of the data (with a log-log slope of 1 according to her plotting of the data) was proportional to the capture velocity used for sedimentation.
 Correspondingly, :math:`k` is expected to be a function of capture velocity.

 \begin{figure}[!ht]
 \centering
 \includegraphics[scale=0.6]{PennockFig4}
-\caption{Fit of Equation :eq:`pClam` to laminar flocculation data from \citet{swetland_flocculation-sedimentation_2014}.
+\caption{Fit of Equation :eq:`pClam` to laminar flocculation data from \:cite:`Floc_Module-swetland_flocculation-sedimentation_2014`.
 For comparison, turbulent flocculation data from this study (see Figure \ref{1fig:ViscDataFit}) are overlaid on the fit.}
 \label{1fig:Karen}
 \end{figure}

-Referring to Figure \ref{1fig:Karen}, Equation :eq:`pClam` fits the data from \citet{swetland_flocculation-sedimentation_2014} well with a :math:`k` value of 0.027.
+Referring to Figure \ref{1fig:Karen}, Equation :eq:`pClam` fits the data from \:cite:`Floc_Module-swetland_flocculation-sedimentation_2014` well with a :math:`k` value of 0.027.
 The resulting :math:`R^2` for this fit is 0.844.
 The sum-squared error is 5.03, giving an average error of 0.034 for the fit.
 For comparison, the data shown in Figure \ref{1fig:ViscDataFit} are overlaid on the fit in Figure \ref{1fig:Karen}.
 Although not shown, the AguaClara inertial flocculation model was also applied to these data to confirm the applicability of the AguaClara viscous flocculation model.
 As expected, the fit was inferior, with an :math:`R^2` value of 0.765 and a sum-squared error of 7.79, giving an average error of 0.052.

 Discussion
 ==========

 The goodness of fit seen in Figures \ref{1fig:ViscDataFit}, \ref{1fig:InertDataFit}, and \ref{1fig:Karen} indicate that the models capture the important mechanisms governing flocculation performance for a wide range of coagulant doses in both laminar and turbulent hydraulic flocculation.
-One of the challenges in fitting the data pertained to the assumption made for the characteristic diameter of PACl precipitate clusters, :math:`\overline{d}_\mathrm{C}`.
+One of the challenges in fitting the data pertained to the assumption made for the characteristic diameter of PACl precipitate clusters, :math:`\overline{d}_C`.
 This value has significant influence on the value of :math:`\overline{\Gamma}`, which in turn influences the values of the composite parameters (Equations :eq:`Paramlam` and :eq:`Paramturb`).

-It is known that PACl contains aluminum monomers and oligomers as well as :math:`\mathrm{Al_{13}}` and :math:`\mathrm{Al_{30}}` nanoclusters, with the larger :math:`\mathrm{Al_{30}}` nanoclusters having a diameter of 1 nm and a length of 2 nm \citep{mertens_polyaluminum_2012}.
-It has been found, however, that the components of PACl self-aggregate and go on to form larger clusters \citep{swetland_influence_2013}.
+It is known that PACl contains aluminum monomers and oligomers as well as :math:`\mathrm{Al_{13}}` and :math:`\mathrm{Al_{30}}` nanoclusters, with the larger :math:`\mathrm{Al_{30}}` nanoclusters having a diameter of 1 nm and a length of 2 nm \:cite:`Floc_Module-mertens_polyaluminum_2012`.
+It has been found, however, that the components of PACl self-aggregate and go on to form larger clusters \:cite:`Floc_Module-swetland_influence_2013`.
 For these experiments, the value of :math:`\overline{d}_\mathrm{C}` was chosen based on sizing experiments performed by Garland (2015) with a Malvern Zetasizer Nano-ZS to analyze a 138.5 mg/L (as Aluminum) solution of PACl.
 The results of her experiments showed a large peak at about 90 nm and a smaller peak at 20 nm.
 It was originally hypothesized that the 90 nm peak could be a result of the aggregation of 20 nm clusters, so 20 nm was originally chosen.

 Analysis of the data from this study, however lent more credence to assuming 90 nm, because when model predictions based on an assumption of 20 nm coagulant precipitate clusters were applied to the data, they predicted a leveling off of performance (i.e., due to diminishing returns of adding coagulant as clay platelet surfaces approached full coverage) at coagulant doses where performance continued to improve in the experiments.
-Selecting 90 nm for :math:`\overline{d}_\mathrm{C}` gave performance predictions that were more consistent with experimental findings for the coagulant doses used in the study, and this value was used in Figures \ref{1fig:ViscDataFit} and \ref{1fig:InertDataFit} along with the analysis associated with them.
-The difference the choice of :math:`\overline{d}_\mathrm{C}` makes in the estimation of :math:`\overline{\Gamma}` is shown in Figure \ref{1fig:Gammas}.
+Selecting 90 nm for :math:`\overline{d}_C` gave performance predictions that were more consistent with experimental findings for the coagulant doses used in the study, and this value was used in Figures \ref{1fig:ViscDataFit} and \ref{1fig:InertDataFit} along with the analysis associated with them.
+The difference the choice of :math:`\overline{d}_C` makes in the estimation of :math:`\overline{\Gamma}` is shown in Figure \ref{1fig:Gammas}.

 \begin{figure}[!ht]
 \centering